rootstrap/android-base/README.md

 `<string name="mixpanel_api_key">mixpanel_api_key</string>`

 ## Code Quality Standards
-In order to meet the required code quality standards, this project use [Ktlint](https://github.com/pinterest/ktlint) and [Detekt](https://github.com/arturbosch/detekt)
+In order to meet the required code quality standards, this project uses [Ktlint](https://github.com/pinterest/ktlint) and [Detekt](https://github.com/arturbosch/detekt)

 ## Contributing
 Bug reports (please use Issues) and pull requests are welcome on GitHub at [android-base](https://github.com/rootstrap/android-base).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.